 Nitrox is available on all our vessels at an extra cost.
 If you are not qualified, you can also take the opportunity to do your specialty course.

-Guests may help themselves throughout the day and night to a variety of snacks, soft drinks, purified water, juices, teas, and fresh brewed coffee.
+Guests may help themselves throughout the day and night to a variety of complimentary snacks, soft drinks, purified water, juices, teas, and fresh brewed coffee.

 Smoking is only permitted in designated outdoor areas aboard the vessels.

-Master Liveaboards is committed promoting responsible tourism and is aiming at becoming plastic-free.
-We are asking our guests help to achieve this goal.
-Visit this page to see what you can do!
+Master Liveaboards is committed to promoting responsible tourism and is aiming at becoming plastic-free on all of our vessels.
+We are asking our guests help to us achieve this goal.